 Documents to be Submitted College:

-Please note that whatever the documents you need to submit, should be notarized.
+Please note that whatever the documents you need to submit to pursue MBBS in the Philippines should be notarized.
 Also, attestation of the documents from the local Philippines embassy is a must.

 - All of your mark sheets, transcripts, and transfer certificate